BrNi05/StepKeys/README.md

 Use the installer scripts, which will guide you through the entire installation and setup process.

+> [!TIP]
+> StepKeys only acts on explicit user instructions.
+After installation, open the webGUI and enable StepKeys to start on boot.
+You’re also encouraged to check the logs to ensure StepKeys did not encounter any errors during startup.

 ### Linux / macOS

 > [!IMPORTANT]